Secondary

 I liked the way you said ‘please’ and ‘thank you’.
 Politeness fits squarely with rule 4, ‘We respect each other’.
 Good.

-The ‘count down from 3’ technique is a good way of getting a class’ attention following paired or group activities.
+The ‘count down from 3’ behaviour management strategy is a good way of getting a class’ attention following paired or group activities.

 Count down from three slowly, clearly and with some ‘oomph’.
 Don’t draw out the vowel sounds (so not ‘threeeee’ but ‘thre/’).
 This clipped approach makes the numbers stand out and communicates to the students that they need to quickly finish whatever it is they’re doing.